MediaComem/comem-archioweb/subjects/rest-advanced/README.md

 * The last page
 * *(Other variants if necessary)*

-#### What's in the header?
+#### Pagination with the `Link` header

 Consider the following request where the client requests the second page of 50 elements in a collection:

 ```http
 GET /api/movies?`page=2`&`pageSize=50` HTTP/1.1
 ```

-In the response, in addition to the 50 movies on that page, the server can send a `Link` header with references to **the URLs of other pages** of the collection:
+In the response, in addition to the 50 movies on that page, the server can send a `Link` header with references to **the URLs of other pages** of the
+collection:

 ```http
 HTTP/1.1 200 OK